carlosdmp/GoalHelper/README.md

 * Fragment
 * Layout
 ### Koin
-Really simple and efficient dependency injection, after dealing with Dagger I'm really happy to use this instead
+Really simple and efficient dependency injection, after dealing with Dagger I'm really happy to use this instead, but this project is also really small so I don't have a winner yet.

+__

+Note: This is a prototype, I'm still learning about some things that I'm using here

 ## Next work (todos of the todo app)
 * Explore jetpack foundation components